Information watchdog launches investigation into health ministers’ use of private email

 She underlined how the effects of decisions made by the government about public health and civil liberties, due to the Covid pandemic would be with us for many years.

-Ms Denham highlighted how the suggestion that ministers have used private email accounts to “conduct sensitive official business” was concerning, particularly since all these decisions are made on behalf of UK society by those in positions of power.
+Ms Denham highlighted how the suggestion that ministers have used private email accounts to “conduct sensitive official business” was concerning.

-The information comissioner said that although the use of private communications channels was not in itself a breach of the rules, she was worried that it could be used to make the freedom of information process more difficult.
+The information comissioner added however that although the use of private communications channels was not in itself a breach of the rules, she was worried that it could be used to make the freedom of information process more difficult.

 “My worry is that information in private email accounts or messaging services is forgotten, overlooked, autodeleted or otherwise not available when a freedom of information request is later made,” she said.